The NWTRPA Walking Challenge

 - Teams of up to 20 people (or 35 for school teams) are challenged to walk from Zhatıé Kų́ę́ to Tuktuuyaqtuuq along the Big River for a total distance of 1,658km.

 - Teams have from January 1 to February 28, 2022 to walk as far as they can along the river.

 - One hour of walking equals 5km for teams of 1 – 10 people.

 - One hour of walking equals 4km for teams of 11 – 20 people.

-- Any exercise that is continous, moderate to vigorous-intensity, aerobic physical activity (such as jogging or cross-country skiing) counts towards the challenge.
+- Any exercise that is continuous, moderate to vigorous-intensity, aerobic physical activity (such as jogging or cross-country skiing) counts towards the challenge.
 Activities must be done in bouts of at least 15 minutes to be counted.

 What does a team captain do?

 - Motivates people to get outside into the fresh air, and get moving!!

 - If a captain is coming back a second year with their tried and true crew, they will re-register their team using their old ID & password